 - Austria (BEST Bioenergy and Sustainable Technologies GmbH) Task Manager - China (Tsinghua University) - Finland (VTT Technical Research Centre of Finland Ltd) - Japan (Organisation for the Promotion of Low Emission Vehicles LEVO) - Sweden (Swedish Transport Administration STA) - USA (Argonne National Laboratory and U.S. Department of Energy)

 Policy Relevance

-Lessons can be learned from various, partly unsuccessful attempts to introduce alternative fuels and vehicles to the market and give recommendations for the successful implementation of renewable energy sources in the transport sector.
+Lessons can be learned from various attempts, some with limited success, to introduce alternative fuels and vehicles to the market and give recommendations for the successful implementation of renewable energy sources in the transport sector.

 Major Conclusion